straszheimjeffrey/The-Kiln/README.md

 mechanism where it is visible but controlled.

-For a more detailed example, including how clays cleanup after themselves (such as a database connection that knows to close) and how clays can be wrapped by *glaze*, which provides features similar to middleware/aspects/etc., go [here] (http://github.com/straszheimjeffrey/The-Kiln/wiki/Worked_Example).
+For a more detailed example, including how clays cleanup after themselves (such as your database connection clay, which knows to close) and how clays can be wrapped by *glaze*, which provides features similar to middleware/aspects/etc., go [here] (http://github.com/straszheimjeffrey/The-Kiln/wiki/Worked_Example).